Holsten's diner from The Sopranos.

 Below, you will find the address and the GPS coordinates for this location.

-The GPS coordinates for the diner are as follows.
+The latitude and longitude coordinates for the diner are:

 The full address for this location is:

 The parlor is close to the intersection between Watchung Avenue and Broad Street.
 It is within walking distance of Brookdale Park.